Diabetes Recipes:

 Taste the various sweeteners and determine your preferences.
 Then, see how to fit them into your diet to enjoy, and at the same time keep blood sugars in balance.

-In a recent issue of Diabetes Positive magazine, profiles of several super elite diabetic athletes were featured.
-Some of the athletes are Olympians, They are all relatively new to diabetes and have broken out of the gate with great enthusiasm, daring and determination.
-We can't all be Olympians, but this group is certainly a good example to honor and inspire every person with diabetes to get on board immediately and do our very best with the challenge of diabetes.
+In a recent issue of Diabetes Positive magazine, profiles of several super-elite diabetic athletes were featured.
+Some of the athletes are Olympians, They are all relatively new to diabetes and have broken out of the gate with great enthusiasm, daring, and determination.
+We can’t all be Olympians, but this group is certainly a good example to honor and inspire every person with diabetes to get on board immediately and do our very best with the challenge of diabetes.
 I say we celebrate these super achievers and ourselves with a dessert party.
-Join me in cyber kitchen to get started preparing sweets for the festivities
+Join me in the cyber kitchen to get started preparing sweets for the festivities